Blue Beetle (Dan Garrett)

-Dan Garret or Dan Garrett is a fictional superhero, appearing in American comic books published by multiple companies, including Fox Comics, Charlton Comics, and DC Comics.
-Garret was created by Charles Nicholas Wojtkoski, and made his first appearance in Fox's Mystery Men Comics #1 during the Golden Age of Comic Books.
-Garrett is the first character to become the superhero Blue Beetle, predating Ted Kord and Jaime Reyes.
+Daniel "Dan" Garrett, originally spelled "Garret," is a fictional superhero appearing in American comic books published by Fox Comics, Holyoke Publishing, Charlton Comics, and DC Comics.
+Garrett was created by Charles Wojtkoski, and made his first appearance in Fox's Mystery Men Comics #1 during the Golden Age of Comic Books.
+Garrett is the first character to use the identity of Blue Beetle, predating Ted Kord and Jaime Reyes.

 Publication history

-The character first appeared by Fox Comics in August 1939 issue of Mystery Men Comics with art by Charles Nicholas Wojtkoski (as Charles Nicholas), though the Grand Comics Database tentatively credits Will Eisner as the scripter.
+The character first appeared in Mystery Men Comics #1 (August 1939), published by Fox Comics with art by Charles Wojtkoski.
 Blue Beetle has starred in a comic book series, comic strip and radio serial, but like most Golden Age of Comic Books superheroes, fell into obscurity in the 1950s.
-The comic book series saw a number of anomalies in publication: 19 issues, #12 through #30, were published through Holyoke Publishing; no issue #43 was published; publication frequency varied throughout the run; and there were gaps where issues were not published, with large ones occurring in early 1947 and between mid-1948 and early 1950.
+The comic book series saw several anomalies in publication: 19 issues, #12 through #30, were published through Holyoke Publishing; no issue #43 was published; publication frequency varied throughout the run; and there were gaps where issues were not published, with large ones occurring in early 1947 and between mid-1948 and early 1950.

-In the mid-1950s, Fox Comics went out of business, and despite allegations that they sold Blue Beetle's rights to Charlton Comics, there is no proof that a formal sale took place.
-Charlton nevertheless published a few sporadic adventures of the Golden Age character before revamping the hero in 1964.
-Charlton tried three times to use the character to carry a self-titled series.
-Two of the attempts retained the numbering of a previous title, and were eventually replaced with new titles that carried on the numbering.
-The new series was short-lived.
+In the mid-1950s, Charlton Comics began publishing the character following Fox Comics's bankruptcy.

 Fictional character biography

 Golden Age version (Dan Garret)

 Dan Garret was a son of a police officer killed by a criminal.
 This Fox Feature Syndicate version of the character debuted in Mystery Men Comics #1 (August 1939) and continued through issue #31.
 He began appearing in his own 60-issue series shortly thereafter.
 Fox Feature Syndicate sponsored a "Blue Beetle Day" at the 1939 New York World's Fair on August 7, 1940, beginning at 10:30 a.m. and including 300 children in relay-race finals at the Field of Special Events, following preliminaries in New York City parks.
-The race was broadcast over radio station WMCA.
+The race was broadcast on the radio station WMCA.

-Rookie patrolman Dan Garret originally fought crime as the Blue Beetle without the benefit of superhuman abilities.
-Garret later donned a bulletproof blue costume (described by Garret as being made of a cellulose material which was "as thin and light as silk but stronger than steel" and temporarily gained superhuman strength and stamina by ingesting the mysterious "Vitamin 2X".
-Like the Green Hornet, the Blue Beetle would use his signature scarab symbol to bedevil criminals, leaving it to be easily found, hanging it down into a room on a string and even projecting its enlarged image onto a wall with a flashlight.
+Rookie patrolman Dan Garret originally fought crime as Blue Beetle without the benefit of superhuman abilities.
+Garret later donned a bulletproof blue costume made of lightweight, yet durable cellulose and temporarily gained superhuman strength and stamina via "Vitamin 2X".
+Like the Green Hornet, the Blue Beetle would use his signature scarab symbol to bedevil criminals.